Alassane Ouattara: President of the RDR

-While serving as Deputy Managing Director at the IMF, in March 1998 Ouattara expressed his intention to return to Côte d'Ivoire and take part in politics again.
+While serving as Deputy Managing Director at the IMF, in March 1998, Ouattara expressed his intention to return to Côte d'Ivoire and take part in politics again.
 After leaving the IMF in July 1999, he was elected President of the RDR on 1 August 1999 at an extraordinary congress of the party, as well as being chosen as its candidate for the next presidential election.
 He said he was eligible to stand in the election, pointing to documents he said demonstrated that he and his parents were of Ivorian birth.

-He was accused of forging these papers, however, and an investigation was begun.
+He was accused of forging these papers, prompting investigations.
 President Bédié described Ouattara as a Burkinabé and said that Houphouët-Boigny "wanted Alassane Ouattara to concern himself only with the economy".
 Ouattara's nationality certificate, issued in late September 1999, was annulled by a court on 27 October.
 An arrest warrant for Ouattara was issued on 29 November, although he was out of the country at the time; he nevertheless said that he would return by late December.

 On 24 December, the military seized power, ousting Bédié.
 Ouattara returned to Côte d'Ivoire after three months in France on 29 December, hailing Bédié's ouster as "not a coup d'état", but "a revolution supported by all the Ivorian people".

-A new constitution, approved by referendum in July 2000, controversially barred presidential candidates unless both of their parents were Ivorian, and Ouattara was disqualified from the 2000 presidential election.
+A new constitution, approved by referendum in July 2000, controversially barred presidential candidates unless both of their parents were Ivorians, and Ouattara was disqualified from the 2000 presidential election.
 The issues surrounding this were major factors in the First Ivorian Civil War, which broke out in 2002.

-When asked in an interview about Ouattara's nationality, Burkinabé President Blaise Compaoré responded, "For us things are simple: he does not come from Burkina Faso, neither by birth, marriage, or naturalization.
+When asked in an interview about Ouattara's nationality, Burkinabé President Blaise Compaoré responded, "For us, things are simple: he does not come from Burkina Faso, neither by birth, marriage, or naturalization.
 This man has been Prime Minister of Côte d'Ivoire."

 President Gbagbo affirmed on 6 August 2007 that Ouattara could stand in the next Ivorian presidential election.
 Ouattara was designated as the RDR's presidential candidate at its Second Ordinary Congress on 1–3 February 2008; he was also re-elected as President of the RDR for another five years.
 At the congress, he invited the former rebel New Forces, from whom he had previously distanced himself, to team up with the RDR for the election.

 At the time, Ouattara said publicly that he did not believe Gbagbo would organize transparent and fair elections.

 The RDR and the PDCI are both members of the Rally of Houphouëtistes, and while Ouattara and Bédié ran separately in the first round, each agreed to support the other if only one of them made it into a potential second round.